Metalloids - Is Matter Around Us Pure | Class 9 Chemistry

 • Elements can be categorized into metals, non-metals, and metalloids based on physical and chemical properties.

-• Graphite melts at a high temperature, unlike what would be expected for carbon.
+• Graphite has a high melting point of 3110 degrees Celsius, unlike what would be expected for a substance made of carbon.

-• Gold is highly ductile, with just one gram capable of producing a two-kilometer long wire.
+• Gold is an example of a highly ductile metal, with just one gram capable of producing a two-kilometer long wire.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar